Woldingham Circular via Titsey Place walk

 4. Oxted Downs to Pitchfont Lane (3¼ • 1¾ km)

 • Go along the bottom of the downs towards a large wood.
 As you approach the Titsey Plantation veer left uphill on a grassy path and go through a gap into the wood.
-Take the higher of two estate paths at a hairpin bend through the plantation to a byway, Pitchfont Lane.
+At a hairpin bend take the left-hand of the two estate paths ahead through the plantation to a byway, Pitchfont Lane.

 • The full walk route continues on the estate path opposite, but to visit the lunch pub you first need to make an out-and-back detour up Pitchfont Lane and along the B269 to the Botley Hill Farmhouse.